Welcome to my blog

 Advice for Successful Online Schooling

 In a normal year, most kids would be back in school by now.
 But the COVID-19 pandemic has caused many schools to offer online instruction, and many families are now settling into a remote back-to-school arrangement.
-We’ve provided some advice on working from home in previous posts, but what about schooling from home?
-Here are some suggestions.
-Create a Dedicated School Workspace It’s hard enough for kids to pay attention when they’re in school.
-Just think how difficult it will be for them to pay attention to online classes if...
+We've provided some advice on working from home in previous posts, but what about schooling from home?
+Here are some suggestions that may help make this transition smoother for both parents and children.

 How to Downgrade Adobe Creative Cloud Apps to Regain File Compatibility